exonum/exonum-btc-anchoring/README.md

 # server=1 tells Bitcoin-Qt and bitcoind to accept JSON-RPC commands.
 server=1
 # Maintain a full transaction index, used by the getrawtransaction rpc call.
+# An arbitrary `bitcoind` daemon is not required to respond to a request for
+# information about an arbitrary transaction,
+# thus you should uncomment line bellow if you want to use daemon in an existing Exonum network.
 # txindex=1

 # Bind to given address to listen for JSON-RPC connections.